INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 You can also configure what "sensitivity alternatives" (case/diacritics sensitivity) to index for each annotation, using the "PROPNAME_sensitivity" parameter.
 Accepted values are "i" (both only insensitive), "s" (both only sensitive), "si" (sensitive and insensitive) and "all" (case/diacritics sensitive and insensitive, so 4 alternatives).
 What alternatives are indexed determines how specifically you can specify the desired sensitivity when searching.

 If you don't configure these, BlackLab will pick (hopefully) sane defaults (i.e. word/lemma get "si", punct gets "i", starttag gets "s", others get "i").
+(CAUTION: the special behaviour for word/lemma is deprecated.
+Please explictly configure the sensitivity for these annotations.
+Eventually they too will default to "i")

 <a id="index-struct"></a>